VIMOVO® (naproxen and esomeprazole magnesium) Delayed-Release Tablets

 What other medications might interact with VIMOVO?

-Avoid using VIMOVO while taking other naproxen-containing products or other non-aspirin NSAIDs, clopidogrel, St. John’s Wort, rifampin, or methotrexate.
+Avoid using VIMOVO while taking other naproxen-containing products or other non-aspirin NSAIDs, clopidogrel, St. John’s Wort, or rifampin.
 NSAIDs may be present in over-the-counter medications for treatment of colds, fever, or insomnia; refer to the label of over-the-counter medications you are taking or ask your pharmacist.
 Do not use VIMOVO and low-dose aspirin until you talk to your health care provider.
-Tell your doctor about all of the medicines you take as some medicines can react with NSAIDs and cause serious side effects.
+Tell your health care provider about all of the medicines you take as some medicines can react with VIMOVO and cause serious side effects.

 What should I tell my health care provider?

-Before starting VIMOVO, tell your health care provider if you have a history of ulcer disease or esophagus, stomach, or intestine bleeding, liver or kidney problems, high blood pressure, asthma, low magnesium levels, ulcerative colitis or Crohn’s disease, or are pregnant, trying to become pregnant, or breast feeding.
-Talk to your doctor about the risk of bone fractures or developing low magnesium or vitamin B-12 levels if you take VIMOVO for a long period of time.
-Also tell your doctor about all of the medicines you take, including prescription or over-the-counter medicines, vitamins, or herbal supplements.
+Before starting VIMOVO, tell your health care provider if you have a history of ulcer disease or esophagus, stomach, or intestine bleeding, liver or kidney problems, high blood pressure, heart problems, asthma, low magnesium levels, ulcerative colitis or Crohn’s disease, or are pregnant, trying to become pregnant, or breast feeding.
+Talk to your health care provider about the risk of bone fractures or developing low magnesium or vitamin B-12 levels if you take VIMOVO for a long period of time.
+Also tell your health care provider about all of the medicines you take, including prescription or over-the-counter medicines, vitamins, or herbal supplements.
 Do not start taking new medicines without talking to your health care provider first.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.
 You may also contact the Horizon Pharma Medical Information Department toll-free at 1-866-479-6742 or email@example.com.